nus-cs2103-AY2021S1/ip/docs/README.md

     ### `event` - Create New Event Task

-    Create a new event task and add to the user's task list.
+    Creates a new event task and add to the user's task list.

     Command format: